 Lovingly restoring and extending a collection of heritage buildings to create a unique and distinctive cultural and sporting destination.

-We were invited to participate in a design competition by the Council and subsequently appointed to carefully restore the Grade II listed Devonshire Park and Winter Garden theatres and the Grade II* listed Congress Theatre; enhance the tennis facilities and provide a new conference building and public plaza.
+We were invited to participate in a design competition and subsequently appointed to carefully restore the Grade II listed Devonshire Park and Winter Garden theatres and the Grade II* listed Congress Theatre; enhance the tennis facilities and provide a new conference building and public plaza.
 Throughout, we have sought to preserve and enhance the heritage significance of this unique site, whilst creating modern venues and facilities for performers and their audiences, sportspeople and their spectators.

-Each of the three theatres brought their own challenges, from issues of overheating to outdated technology.
+Each of the theatres brought their own challenges, from issues of overheating to outdated technology.
 Working in collaboration with Historic England, we looked at ways these could be overcome without compromising the fabric of the buildings.
-For example, a new independent stage grid in the Winter Garden Theatre will support a programme of amplified music without damaging the historic building fabric.
+For example, a new independent stage grid in the Winter Garden theatre will support a programme of amplified music without damaging the historic building fabric.

 The new conference facilities sit in a striking modern building, conceived as a pavilion in the park.
 We were keen to create a distinctive venue, and being in such an unusual environment means it is anything but a corporate blank canvas.